 The beaches that the resort is built around are a dramatic change to palm-fringed white sand hotels — an ideal option if you’re looking for something a little different.
 With a wide range of restaurants and cafés across all three sister hotels, this would suit those who would like a secluded location without compromising on dining choices.

 The 180 spacious, richly decorated rooms all have a balcony with views of the pool, beach or sea.
 The decor is contemporary with Omani influences including opulent fabrics, carved wooden furniture and Arabian lantern-style light fittings.

 The Shangri-La enjoys a secluded location, set in its own bay.
 In front of the resort lies a long stretch of golden beach which shelves gently down into the blue waters of the Sea of Oman, while behind the hotel, the rugged sandstone mountains provide a dramatic backdrop.

-The hotel’s beach is private, and stretches for a kilometre (0.6 miles), while down a short path, there is also a smaller, secluded beach at the edge of the mountains, called Turtle Beach.
+The hotel’s beach is private, and stretches for a kilometer (0.6 miles), while down a short path, there is also a smaller, secluded beach at the edge of the mountains, called Turtle Beach.

 The hotel provides complimentary shuttles to Muscat, 15 minutes’ drive away.
 It’s a good idea to reserve seats a day ahead or, alternatively, taxis are easy to arrange.
 There are no local restaurants or shops within the immediate vicinity of the hotel, but the resort offers a wide range of dining options.